 From Picky Eater to Community Feeder: How a Southern Creole Girl Became an Urban Farmer and Food Justice Advocate

-Eden Place was built on what was once an illegal dumpsite—three acres of debris, waste, and neglect in an extremely disinvested neighborhood.
-When I saw pictures of what it used to be, my heart broke.
-How could a community suffer that kind of neglect when other neighborhoods—including my own—had grocery stores, small businesses, and basic resources?
+Seeing it thrive made the history of the place even more heartbreaking.
+Before it was this beautiful nature center, the three acres was an illegal dumpsite—a landscape of debris, waste, and neglect.
+When I saw the pictures of what it used to be, my heart broke.
+How could a community suffer that kind of neglect when other neighborhoods, including my own, were so different?

-That summer, I also began watching documentaries—Food, Inc., What the Health, Cowspiracy—and it was like my eyes opened wider.
-I saw how climate change, greed, and broken systems affected our plates.
-The farm had taught me how to grow food; those films taught me why it mattered.
+That summer, I also started watching documentaries like Food, Inc. and What the Health, and it felt like my eyes were opening wider than ever.
+The farm had taught me how to grow food; those films taught me why it mattered, showing me how climate change, greed, and broken systems were affecting our collective health.
 Once I saw it, I couldn’t unsee it.
-Feeding my community became my mission—my way of reclaiming what has been marginalized from us.
+Feeding my community became my mission—a way to reclaim what has long been marginalized from us.

 So, in the words of Ron Finley, the guerrilla gardener from South Central LA, who always says, “Go plant some shit.”
 Let it be the act of rebellion, resistance, and restoration all at once.